unfoldingWord/uw-content-validation/README.md

 Known bugs:

-1. At the moment, the relevant `repoName`, `filename`, and `lineNumber` information is not yet all properly added to the notice objects -- also the `location` field may still contain overlapping information
-1. The line number in the USFM Grammar check doesn't account for blank lines, so the real line number may be larger.
-(This is a bug in the BCS library.)
+1. The `location` field may still contain information which overlaps with newer fields like fieldName, etc.
 1. Work on removing false alarms for end-users is not yet completed
 1. Work on checking links (esp. naked links) is not yet completed.